ultrabug/py3status/py3status/modules/README.md

 ### <a name="do_not_disturb"></a>do_not_disturb

-A simple "Do Not Disturb" module that can turn on and off all system notifications.
+Turn on and off dbus notifications.

 A left mouse click will toggle the state of this module.